edgedock/dcmartin/README.md

 ## Installation

 ### Manual installation
 For either Ubuntu VM or Raspbian Raspberry Pi3 the software can be installed manually.
 Log into the VM or RPi3 and run the command below to install Horizon.
-This installation script [`hzn-setup.sh`][hznsetup] is used to install the Horizon software under LINUX.
+This installation script [`hzn-setup.sh`][horizon-setup] is used to install the Horizon software under LINUX; the short-cut URL is `ibm.biz/horizon-setup`:
 ```
 wget -qO - ibm.biz/horizon-setup | sudo bash
 ```
 When this installation finishes the device will still need to be registered for a specific pattern.
 Refer to the _Horizon Addons_ section below for information on using Home Assistant addons to initiate device patterns and listen for sensor output.

 ### Automated installation
 An automated installation process is provided in the `setup` directory.
 If you have a collection of RaspberryPi3 devices or wish to initialize automatically, refer to the [instructions][setup-readme].
+There is also a [video][horizon-video-setup] available.

 ### Detailed installation instructions